Matching the Standard Model to Heavy-Quark Effective Theory and Nonrelativistic QCD: Conclusion

-The matching coefficients of the NRQCD Lagrangian has been computed at one-loop up to and including terms of order $\mathcal{O}(1/m^3)$ with QCD as the full theory, confirming previous results.
-The Lagrangian was then extended to include the leading QCD+EW and EW corrections at one loop, of which various limits were presented and discussed.
-New CP violating operators were found to be necessary for the two quark terms in the effective Lagrangian, and we showed them to be frame independent.
-The new terms arose due to the SM being CP-violating and new Lorentz structures emerged that are not present in the non-relativistic limit of QCD; thus, the matching coefficients accompanying the CP-violating terms exhibited EW corrections purely.
-When studying the four quark operators, we considered both the equal and unequal external heavy quark mass cases.
-We rounded off by comparing all the matching coefficients for a particular renormalisation scale with and without EW corrections and found the contributions from the EW regime to be relevant.
-Therefore, we recommend that these contributions be included in future high precision studies that employ heavy quark effective theories.
+A crucial result of our paper is that the terms of the original NRQCD Langrangian are not enough to capture all the new EW features, because certain symmetries that are manifest in QCD, such as parity and charge conugation, are broken in the SM.
+This makes it necessary to extend the original NRQCD Lagrangian by structures that are not amenable from within pure QCD.
+Specifically, new parity violating operators were found to be necessary for the two-quark terms in the effective Lagrangian.
+The new terms arose due to the SM being parity violating, and new Lorentz structures emerged that are not present in the nonrelativistic limit of QCD.
+Thus, the matching coefficients accompanying the parity violating terms exhibited EW corrections in pure form.
+In the study of the four-quark operators, both the cases of equal and unequal external-heavy-quark masses were considered.

-\acknowledgments We are indebted to O. Veretin and H. Zhi-Guo for their input with regards to the technical details of the calculation.
-We would also like to thank A.V.
-Manohar for his helpful comments.
+We rounded off by comparing all the matching coefficients for a particular renormalization scale with and without EW corrections, and found the contributions from the EW regime to be relevant.
+Therefore, we recommend that these contributions be included in future high-precision studies that employ heavy-quark effective theories.

+We thank A.~V.~Manohar for his helpful comments, and O.~L.~Veretin and Z.-G.~He for their technical advice.
+This work of B.A.K. was supported in part by the German Research Foundation DFG through Grant No.\ KN~365/12-1.
+The work of J.S. was supported in part by the Generalitat de Catalunya through Grant No.\ 2021-SGR-249 and by the Ministerio de Ciencia, Innovaci\'on y Universidades through Projects No.\ PID2019-105614GB-C21, PID2019-110165GB-I00, and CEX2019-000918-M.